bschollnick/QuickBBS/docs/ink_language_guide.md

 inferred from documentation.
 Where a claim is subtle, the test that proves it is included so it can be re-run.

-inkle's own reference is vendored in the repo at `quickbbs/interactive_fiction/ink_reference/` — read that for what Ink *does*;
-read this for what it does when you get it subtly wrong.
-(The headline case below, §1.1, is not covered upstream at all.)
+inkle's own *Writing with Ink* is the reference for what Ink **does**; read this for what it does when you get it subtly wrong.
+(The headline case below, 1.1, is not covered by inkle at all.)

 Two companion documents carry what this one deliberately leaves out:

-- **Host/engine concerns** — `EXTERNAL` binding contracts, media tags, and notes for anyone implementing an Ink interpreter — live in [`interactive_fiction — Implementation Guide`](design%20documents/interactive_fiction_implementation_guide.md).
+- **Application and engine concerns** — `EXTERNAL` binding contracts, media tags, and notes for anyone implementing an Ink interpreter — live in [`interactive_fiction — Implementation Guide`](design%20documents/interactive_fiction_implementation_guide.md).
-- **Converting an existing game into Ink** — verifying a port against its original source, state-ownership decisions, and audit methodology — lives in the conversion's own plan (`claude_docs/plans/a_spell_for_all.md`).
+- **Converting an existing game into Ink** — verifying a port against its original source, state-ownership decisions, and audit methodology — is out of scope here, and tracked with the conversion itself.

 ```bash
 inklecate -o out.json story.ink            # compile